derikb/osr-random-generator/tableformat.md

 ##### Roll on other tables

 `{{table:color}}` in a result will generate a random color.
-Also available in the general category is "direction", "ordinal", and "season".
+Also available in a more general category are "direction", "ordinal", and "season".

 `{{table:TABLE}}` and `{{table:TABLE:SUBTABLE}}` will generate a result on the names table/subtable (using the table title).

+To roll on subtables of the current table use `{{table:this:SUBTABLE_NAME}}`

 _Still need to get this working well for user added tables._

+##### Generate a Name

+`{{name:NAMETYPE:GENDER:STYLE}}` will insert a name into the table. `nametype` is required and should be one of the name lists (flemish, dutch, holmesian) or "random". `gender` is optional and can be male, female, or random.
+If left blank, only a surname will be generated. `style` is optional and only accepts the value "first", in which case only a first name will be generated.